 This guide is for international students who wish to apply for a master’s degree in the Netherlands.
-You will find everything you need to know about applying for a master’s degree in the Netherlands here.
+You will find the key information you need to know about applying for a master’s degree in the Netherlands here.

 Master’s Degree Admission Requirements

-There are mainly two types of universities that offer master’s degree programs in the Netherlands; research universities that offer research-oriented programs, and universities of applied sciences that provide professional education programs.
+There are two main types of higher education institutions that offer master’s degree programs in the Netherlands: research universities, which focus on academic education and scientific research, and universities of applied sciences, which focus on professional education and applied research.

-You need to submit a transcript of your bachelor’s degree, a copy of your ID and passport, a CV, and a motivation letter.
-Some universities may also require you to submit certified references or recommendations and samples of your written academic work.
+You usually need to submit documents such as your bachelor’s degree certificate or diploma, official transcripts, a copy of your ID or passport, a CV, a motivation letter, and proof of language proficiency.
+Some universities may also require certified references or recommendation letters, a portfolio, or samples of your academic writing.

 Language Proficiency Tests Needed for Master’s Studies